woowacourse-precourse/java-baseball-6/docs/README.md

 #### run()
     public void run() throws IllegalArgumentException
 - Initialize the game if not initialized.
-- Repeat these steps until the run returns or IllegalArgumentException is thrown.
+- Repeat these steps until this method returns or IllegalArgumentException is thrown.
   - Call promptForRound
   - Call playRound method on the game.
-  - Print out result in the format specified in 우테코 미션.
+  - Call showRoundResult
   - Call isWin method on the game.
-    - If the result is true, call promptForNewGame.
+    - If the result is true, print out the result and call promptForNewGame.
-        - TODO: 보통 우테코 미션에서, depth를 제한하는 것 같은데, 이번 미션엔 그런 말이 없네.. 제한 하지 않는 걸까?
         - If the result is 1, call setNewGame method on the game.
         - If the result is 2, return.
+#### showRoundResult()
+    private void showRoundResult(int[] result)
+- Print out the result of a round as the mission specified.
 #### promptForRound()
     private String promptForRound() throws IllegalArgumentException
-- Prompt user(print out querying String)
+- Prompt user to give user input for game. i.e. integer consists of 3 distinct digits without 0.
 - Call readLine() of camp.nextstep.edu.missionutils.Console to get user input.
-- Check user input and throw IllegalArgumentException if it is not valid.
-  - valid: String consists of three distinct digits.
-For example, "123" is valid and "1", "A23", "112" are not.
 #### promptForNewGame()
     private boolean promptForNewGame() throws IllegalArgumentException
-- Prompt user(print out querying String)
+- Prompt user to give "1" or "2" to decide whether continue game or not.
 - Call readLine() of camp.nextstep.edu.missionutils.Console to get user input.
 - Check user input and throw IllegalArgumentException if it is not valid.
   - valid: "1" or "2"